frieder/virgo-maven-plugin/README.md

+__This project is not maintained anymore.
+I just leave it here for the public benefit.__

 A Maven plugin that provides a convenient way to start Eclipse Virgo and to deploy OSGi bundles to it.

 ## Installation